lholden/job_scheduler/README.md

 (Currently only supporting Rust Nightly due to our dependency on the [cron](https://github.com/zslayton/cron) library.)

-NOTE: As of May 30th 2018 it looks like the latest nightly is breaking the Cron crate.
-For now, the easiest way to address this is to use an older version of nightly.
-2018-05-15 is known to be working and can be set with `rustup override set nightly-2018-05-16`.

 ## Usage

 Please see the [Documentation](https://docs.rs/job_scheduler/) for more details.